Matthew Quay: Assessment

 Quay rarely addressed the Senate; his power was behind the scenes, exercised over dinner and in committee rooms.
-He authored no major legislation, his interest was in being able to control the flow of legislation.
+He authored no major legislation; his interest was in being able to control the flow of legislation.
 He chaired no major committees, but led the Committee on Public Buildings and Grounds.
 Almost every member of Congress needed a post office or other building to be constructed in his state or district, and his road to that goal lay through Quay, who could exact a price.
-According to Wendy J. Schiller and Charles Stewart in their book on the legislative election of senators, "for Quay, holding a Senate seat was merely another means of keeping control over his political empire; he was far better known for keeping his eyes peeled on Pennsylvania politics than on the business conducted on the Senate floor."
+According to Wendy J. Schiller and Charles Stewart, "holding a Senate seat was merely another means of keeping control over his political empire; he was far better known for keeping his eyes peeled on Pennsylvania politics than on the business conducted on the Senate floor."

 Patronage in the hands of Quay was profitable: although Wanamaker's 1898 estimate that Quay controlled 14,705 government positions was possibly an exaggeration, the many positions available in a large state like Pennsylvania, where the holders or would-be holders could be dunned for contributions, raised large sums of money that Quay controlled.
 Such money was key to Quay's power.
 While state treasurer, he detected loopholes in the laws governing the office, and used them to his advantage, not only during his term of office, but over the next two decades as a series of loyalists occupied that office.
 Quay kept close control of the purse strings, deciding where money should be doled out.
 His successor as Pennsylvania's Republican boss, Penrose, stated, "Mr. Quay made it his policy to keep at least one hand on the public purse."
 He used state money and contributions from industrialists to benefit himself and elect favored candidates.
 This helped make participation in politics expensive since it required any candidate not acceptable to Quay to raise large sums of money to be successful.
 Nevertheless, by the close of Quay's career, the power of patronage was becoming an embarrassment, as he had too many friends and allies expecting preferment.
 In one case, Quay avoided making nineteen enemies by submitting twenty candidates for an office to Governor Stone, and got him to reject them all.
 Stone then announced his own selection: someone acceptable to Quay.